Rongbin99/2048/README.md

 ## Contributing

 Contributions are welcome and encouraged!
-Please fork the repository and create a new pull request for review by a Codeowner.
+Please fork the repository and create a new pull request for review and approval by a Codeowner.